moonline/UW.Olivos-Roche/Paper.rst

      - .. figure:: images/IMG_20190507_201029-2.jpg
           :width: 100%

-          Sidewalk behind tree row at the corner Antonio Malaver St. / Ignacio Warnes St., looking in direction of the avenue Maipú.
+          Sidewalk behind tree row at the corner Antonio Malaver St. / Ignacio Warnes St., looking in direction of the Maipú Avenue.

 There is not much activity on most of the streets at early and late hours, as there are not so many shops and most of them are concentrated around Carlos Villate and Gobernador Manuel Ugarte.